Sahar-Heu/shmsr/content/blog/the-font-book.md

 weight = -1

 +++
+## In this article, I am giving away an InDesign template to Organize your fonts and demonstrating how to use it.

+As you may know I am a graphic designer which means I deal with fonts on a daily bases.
 Over the past few years, I have been realizing I spend an enormous amount of time in order to **pick the right font** for a project and as it seems I would go through the same hardship over and over again…

-Earlier this year I decided to try find a more convenient way to **organize my fonts**.
+Earlier this year I decided to find a more convenient way to **organize my fonts**.
 Not that I hadn’t any system before, it was just not working well.

-## In this article, I am giving away an InDesign template to Organize your fonts and demonstrating how to use it.

-I know it may seem troublesome to put all the effort into preparing the file, even more so in this age of having a new typeface coming out every second, but remember, that this is a one-time effort for a lifetime of comfort.
+I know it may seem troublesome to put all the effort into preparing the file, even more so in this age of having a new typeface coming out every second, but remember, that this is a one-time effort for a lifetime of comfort especially if you are a **Graphic Designer!**

-> Just be careful not getting overwhelmed by the volume of the fonts that are out there, you do not need to print everything just your commonly used ones or better say the preferable ones.
+> Just be careful not getting overwhelmed by the volume of the typefaces that are out there, you do not need to print everything just your commonly used ones or better say the preferable ones.

 My own font book is a combination of free fonts and the purchased ones.
 I have selected the typefaces in my own collection based on my personal style, my current client or my next design approach.

-> I should mention that I declutter my collection quite often, otherwise it will sooner or later grow out of control.
+I should mention that I declutter my collection quite often, otherwise it will sooner or later grow out of control.
 I suggest you do the same.

 Once that you have the basic file prepared then whenever you have new fonts to add, you can easily print the new pages and add it to the collection or once in a while discard a font that you probably are not going to use it anytime soon.